enebular/docs/en/Files/RegisterFile.md

 # Registering Files {#Registering Files}

 In order to deploy a file to a device, it first must be registered as an asset on enebular.
-The following explains how to register a file.
+The following explains how to go about that registration.

 First, select **Files** from the project menu to display the registered file asset list.